itzsaga/itzsaga.github.io/content/post/day-1.md

     regularFunction() // 'I was called!'
     arrowFunction() // 'I was called, too!'

-I won't go deep into them but they can save typing of the word "function" a lot.
+I won't go deep into them but this can save typing of the word "function" a lot.
 Unfortunately, while trying to use this on lessons I ran into it not passing tests.
 It seems like not all of the Bootcamp Prep lesson plan has been updated to support ES6 just yet.
 I did talk to a mentor person who said lessons should allow for ES6 though, so that's good.
 I'd like to build good habit using some of the newer syntax when I can.

+Now, bedtime.

   [1]: http://res.cloudinary.com/sethalexander/image/upload/c_scale,w_792/v1488253544/IMG_20170227_080607_s4pqzx.jpg